 Fidelle Doucette’s wife was the former Annette Legouffe.
-Her father, John Legouffe and son Paul, arrived in the early 1900’s to freight supplies to Ile a la Crosse.
+Her father, John Legouffe and son Paul, arrived in the early 1900s to freight supplies to Ile a la Crosse.
 Paul married Tesa Swanson and they settled on a homestead at Bodmin.
 Paul did little farming.
 His work was freighting and as a woods boss.
 Many stories have been told about how he would settle an argument, always to the sorrow of his opponent.
 He earned the title of, 'Bull of the Woods'.
-At the end of the first world war, a number of veterans settled in the area under the soldiers settlement plan.
+At the end of the first world war, several veterans settled in the area under the soldier's settlement plan.

 To name a few:

 There was Tommy Brown.
 Tom worked for the lumber company and later on, the railroad.
 He also had a homestead.
 He is remembered by this writer for his rich tenor voice when he would sing at dance parties.

 Joe Lamothe was another war veteran and Big River Legion, member.
 He was married to Philomen Legouffe.
 Joe was a good farmer and stockman.
 He was also a carpenter, He built the first Bodmin store for Ted Harvey and also the Bodmin schoolhouse.
 Joe Lamothe met a tragic end when the car in which he was a passenger broke through the ice on Cowan Lake in 1931.
 Possibly, because of his war injury, he was unable to free himself and drowned.
 Morris Petersen settled on the shore of Winter Lake.
 His speciality was dairy cattle and poultry.